dreitier/php-8-laravel-docker/README.md

 # php-8-laravel Docker image

-This Docker image can be used as a base for Laravel applications based upon PHP 8.0.
+This Docker image can be used as a starting point for Laravel applications based upon PHP 8.0.

 In you own `Dockerfile`, you might want to use the following: